pulp-platform/redmule/README.md

 ## RedMulE Golden Model

 The RedMulE Golden Model is intended to generate Floating-Point (FP) input and resulting matrices for all the General Matrix-Matrix Operations (GEMM-Ops) supported by RedMulE.

-The repository contains two main folders for FP16 and FP8 golden model generation.
+The folder contains two subfolders for FP16 and FP8 golden model generation.
 Each folder contains a `script` folder to generate the model for all the supported GEMM-Ops, i. e. :
 * addmax: Z = max((X + W), Y)
 * addmin: Z = min((X + W), Y)
 * gemm  : Z = (X x W) + Y